GT-LIT-Lab/litcoder_core/README.md

 To download the assembly, use the following google drive link: [assembly_lebel_uts03.pkl](https://drive.google.com/file/d/1q-XLPjvhd8doGFhYBmeOkcenS9Y59x64/view?usp=sharing)

 We recommend using this first for testing the installation.
 More details on how to create your own assembly will be added soon.
-This assembly will help you get started with the library and understand the core components.
 We will also be moving to a more scalable hosting solution for the assemblies in the very near future.

 ## 3) Quick tutorial: